theNewDynamic/oregonsadventurecoast.com/content/tripideas/charleston-to-bandon-tour-route.md

 ---
+_schema: default
 title: Charleston to Bandon Tour Route
-aliases:
-  - /trip-ideas/charleston-to-bandon-tour-route
+draft: false
+description: >-
-description: A short spur off the Pacific Coast Scenic Byway, this Route showcases a glorious stretch of coastline that includes six state parks, two National Wildlife Refuges and America’s first National Estuarine Research Reserve.
+  A short spur off the Pacific Coast Scenic Byway, this Route showcases a glorious stretch of coastline that includes six state parks, two National Wildlife Refuges and America’s first National Estuarine Research Reserve.
+image: /img/wave-crash-charleston-bandon-tour.jpg
+towns:
+  - charleston
 durations:
   - full-day
   - half-day
-towns:
+aliases:
-- charleston
+  - /trip-ideas/charleston-to-bandon-tour-route
 tripadventures:
   - beach
   - lighthouses
   - scenic-drives
   - state-parks-national-lands
-image: "/img/wave-crash-charleston-bandon-tour.jpg"

 ---

 {{< floatimage src="/img/charleston-to-bandon-cover-icon.png" float="right" alt="Charleston to Bandon Scenic Tour Driving Map" size="20" >}}

 A short spur off the Pacific Coast Scenic Byway, this Route showcases a glorious stretch of coastline that includes six state parks, two National Wildlife Refuges and America’s first National Estuarine Research Reserve.

 [Download our Charleston to Bandon Scenic Tour Driving Map.](/img/charleston-to-bandon-map.pdf "charleston-to-bandon-map.pdf")

-<div class="clearfix"></div>
+<div class="clearfix">&nbsp;</div>

-## To Coos Head
+## To Coos Head ytes

 From North Bend, take Cape Arago Highway to Charleston, a working fishing port and a great point of departure for a charter fishing trip.
 Soon you’ll pass the Oregon Institute of Marine Biology, a teaching and research extension of the University of Oregon, and Coos Head, which offers a fascinating look at the mouth of this dynamic estuary.
 Driving south, you’ll reach Bastendorff Beach County Park, a popular surfing spot.